 History of the ICMSA

 The Irish Creamery Milk Supplier Association (ICMSA) is a national independent body of farmers controlled by a National Council of 108 members, elected annually.
-The day to day affairs are carried out by an Administrative Committee of 9 members, whose Chairperson is the President of the Association.
+The day-to-day affairs are carried out by an Administrative Committee of nine members, whose chairperson is the President of the Association.

-The Association was founded in 1950 following a ministerial announcement which indicated that creamery milk suppliers throughout the country were to be faced with a reduction in the milk price.
+The Association was founded in 1950, following a ministerial announcement that indicated that creamery milk suppliers throughout the country were to be faced with a reduction in the milk price.

-This led to spontaneous demands in all creamery areas for an establishment of an association to protect the interests of milk producers.
+This led to spontaneous demands in all creamery areas for the establishment of an association to protect the interests of milk producers.

 The main aims of the Association were:

 - To organise creamery milk suppliers throughout the country and to safeguard their interests, particularly in the matter of milk prices.

 - To create a well-informed public opinion in matters relating to the dairy industry and subsidiaries.